kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

 ## Access the Kubeflow user interface (UI)

 After Kubeflow is deployed, the Kubeflow Dashboard can be accessed via `istio-ingressgateway` service.
-If loadbalancer is not available in your environment, NodePort or Port forwarding can be used to access the Kubeflow Dashboard.Refer [Ingress Gateway guide](https://istio.io/docs/tasks/traffic-management/ingress/ingress-control/).
+If loadbalancer is not available in your environment, NodePort or Port forwarding can be used to access the Kubeflow Dashboard.
+Refer to  [Ingress Gateway guide](https://istio.io/docs/tasks/traffic-management/ingress/ingress-control/).

 ## Delete Kubeflow